 How to Avoid Receiving an H-1B Transfer RFE?

-USCIS decides if a petition needs an RFE.
-You can reduce the chance of an RFE by working together.
-An RFE can delay your petition and lead to its denial.
-Employers must show control over employee duties during the H-1B validity period.
+You can reduce the chance of an RFE by working together with your employer and a qualified attorney.
+An RFE can delay your petition and lead to its denial if not navigated carefully.

 Establish a Bona Fide Job Offer